dimaslanjaka/universal-framework/wp-content/plugins/ad-inserter/readme.txt

 For the changelog of earlier versions, please refer to the separate changelog.txt file.

 == Upgrade Notice ==

+= 2.7.14 =
+Added support for demo settings;
+Added support for background transparency;
+Added support for background for sticky ads (Pro only);
+Added support for statistics for check options (Pro only);
+Added support for individual rotation option statistics (Pro only);
+Few minor bug fixes, cosmetic changes and code improvements

+= 2.7.13 =
+Few minor bug fixes, cosmetic changes and code improvements

 = 2.7.12 =
 Security fix for settings page save url;